drupalwxt/wxt/README.md

 [Install with Composer][project-new]

+> We recommend a composer version of 1.8.1 or greater due to fixes made upstream.

 For more information on creating and maintaining your WxT project with composer, see our [WxT Project README][project].